CGA1123/loadshedding-experiment-ruby/README.md

 to run the test against.
 It will automatically set and unset the `LOAD_SHED` environment variable to observe the behaviour of the application with and without load shedding.

+There is some more information about testing this in production in a [blog post](https://medium.com/carwow-product-engineering/shadow-requesting-for-great-good-92cde331363a).